krzysztof-nowakowski/datts/README.md

 ## Info

 This simple tool lets you download and save attachments from your e-mails.
 It should work with any mail service providers that support IMAP protocol, including free gmail.com, outlook.com, yahoo.com etc.
+It supports simultaneous connections and you can interrupt download process by pressing Ctrl+C - it will exit gracefully.

 ## How to install